 Then there is the part about training in the particular path of psychotherapy.
 I look to see that a prospective student is really interested in working directly with the suffering of others.
 I see this as coming out of egoless heart, beyond actions designed to solidify and consolidate the individual self.
 So there is an ability to trust and rest in one’s interdependent nature.

-In the MACP, we often see prospective students who have experienced significant suffering in their lives, through the loss of a loved one, his or her own life threatening disease, or simply awareness of his or her own restless mind, etc. Many times this seems to have opened them to a direct experience of something larger, of interdependence maybe and the natural arising of their interest in relieving suffering in themselves and others.
+In the MACP, we often see prospective students who have experienced significant suffering in their lives, through the loss of a loved one, their own life threatening disease, or simply awareness of their own restless mind, etc. Many times this seems to have opened them to a direct experience of something larger, of interdependence maybe and the natural arising of their interest in relieving suffering in themselves and others.

 Lastly, I would say that I look for prospective students who are interested in learning about themselves in community.
 That is, while we learn a lot on the cushion in meditation and on retreat, we also learn a lot through our relationships with each other.
 In the MACP, we establish a particular kind of space in which the students go through the program together with their group of classmates.
 This brings a richness, sometimes irritation, and ongoing relatedness which is very helpful to learning how to counsel other human beings in the intimate relationship of psychotherapy.